coinevo/documents/docs/es/commands/README.md

 Arguments:
 1. "contractaddress" (string, required) The contract address that will receive the funds and data
 2. "datahex"  (string, required) data to send
-3. "amount"      (numeric or string, optional) The amount in QTUM to send, default: 0
+3. "amount"      (numeric or string, optional) The amount in EVO to send, default: 0
 4. gasLimit  (numeric or string, optional) gasLimit, default: 250000, max: 40000000
-5. gasPrice  (numeric or string, optional) gasPrice QTUM price per gas unit, default: 0.0000004, min:0.0000004
+5. gasPrice  (numeric or string, optional) gasPrice EVO price per gas unit, default: 0.0000004, min:0.0000004
-6. "senderaddress" (string, optional) The Qtum address that will be used as sender
+6. "senderaddress" (string, optional) The Evo address that will be used as sender
 7. "broadcast" (bool, optional, default=true) Whether to broadcast the transaction or not
 8. "changeToSender" (bool, optional, default=true) Return the change to the sender